threefoldfoundation/info_sdk/src/6_develop/code/kubernetes/code_kubernetes.md

 #### Set up the capacity environment to find, reserve and configure

 Make sure that your SDK points to the mainnet explorer for deploying this capacity example.
 Also make sure you have an identity loaded.
 The example code uses the default identity.
 Multiple identities can be stored in the TFGrid SDK.
-To check your available identities you can request the number of identities available for you by typing `j.tools.threebot.me` in the kosmos shell.